-*Available at Hitchin and St Albans clinics only – please call to reserve*
+*Available at Hitchin and St Albans clinics only – please call to reserve as vaccine needs to be ordered in advance*

 Whooping Cough, also known as Pertussis, is a highly contagious infection of the respiratory system.
 It causes severe coughing bouts that can last for two to three months or more & young children in particular can become very ill, and in rare cases, even prove fatal.